EnmanuelFerrer/to-do-list/README.md

 - [Download Postman](https://www.postman.com/downloads/)

-Run **Postman** and go to the dropdown button at the left of the input text and click on it.
-You will see all the HTTP Verbs.
+Run **Postman** and go to the dropdown button at the left of the input text bar and click on it.
+You will see all the **HTTP methods** available.

 - GET
 - POST